tdial2000/ILEX/docs/source/Tutorials/ilex_config.rst

-Using the FRB.yaml config file
+Tutorial 3: ILEX config files
 ------------------------------

 Overview
 ========

-For ease of use users have the option of creating an FRB config file that holds all the parameter, metaparameter, hyperparameter and aditional plotting/fitting options that can easily be tweaked in one placed.
+For ease of use users have the option of creating an FRB config file that holds all the parameters, metaparameters, hyperparameters as well as plotting/fitting options that can easily be tweaked in one placed.
 These config files are also used in the additional ILEX scripts provided.
-A config file can be made by either using the make_FRBconfig.py script or by directly copying the
+A config file can be made by either using the ``make_config.py`` script or by directly copying the
-``defaut.yaml`` file in ``ilex/files/``.
+``defaut.yaml`` file in ``ilex/files/`` directory.
 An FRB config file looks something like the following:

 .. code-block:: yaml